mbevand/ledthemfight/README.md

 * Constants: `red`, `black`, `green`, etc (see the list at top of [worker_led.py](worker_led.py))
 * 3-digit hex notation as a string: `"#rgb"`
 * 6-digit hex notation as a string: `"#rrggbb"`
-* Floating point RGB values: `rgb(1, 0, 0)`
+* Floating point RGB values, eg. white is: `rgb(1, 1, 1)`
-* Floating point HSV values: `hsv(0, 1, 1)`
+* Floating point HSV values, eg. red is: `hsv(0, 1, 1)`

 Some variables and functions are exposed to effect modules:

 `num_pixels` is a global integer reflecting the number of pixels in the LED string.

-`rgb(r, g, b)` to create an RGB color, where the components should be floating-point values between 0.0 and 1.0.
+`rgb(r, g, b)` creates an RGB color, where the components should be floating-point values between 0.0 and 1.0.
 However note that LED Them Fight implements the concept of global brightness, controlled by a slider in the web interface.
 An effect that returns rgb(1, 1, 1) will render a white pixel that is clamped to the global brightness.
 However it is possible to still render a pixel brighter than this by using values greater than 1 for example rgb(2, 2, 2).
-This should be use sporadically only when warranted, such as implementing a sparkling effect when just a few pixels in the string are sparkling brighter than other pixels.
+This should be use sporadically only when warranted, such as implementing a sparkling effect when just a few pixels in the string are sparkling brighter than most other pixels.

-`hsv(h, s, v)` to create a nHSV color, where the components should be floating-point values between 0.0 and 1.0.
+`hsv(h, s, v)` creates an HSV color, where the components should be floating-point values between 0.0 and 1.0.
+Cool for [rainbows](effect_library/Rainbow.py).

 `dim(color, f)` to dim a color. `color` must be either an `rgb()` or `hsv()` value.  `f` is a floating-point factor to reduce the brightness.
 For example